AlexsLemonade/sc-data-integration/scripts/README.md

 Rscript 00-obtain-sce.R --overwrite
 ```

-## Running HCA test datasets through scpca-downstream-analyses
+## Running HCA test datasets through `scpca-downstream-analyses`

 Before libraries can be integrated, data downloaded from the Human Cell Atlas Data portal will need to be filtered to remove empty droplets and low quality cells and undergo normalization.
 The `01-run-downstream-analyses.sh` script is a bash script that should be used to both remove empty drops and run the [core workflow from `scpca-downstream-analyses`](https://github.com/AlexsLemonade/scpca-downstream-analyses#the-core-downstream-analyses-workflow) for each library listed in `sample-info/hca-processed-libraries.tsv`.

-The bash script first runs the Rscript `utils/preprocess-sce.R`, which will create a filtered `SingleCellExperiment` object for each library.
+The bash script first runs the R script `utils/preprocess-sce.R`, which will create a filtered `SingleCellExperiment` object for each library.
 The filtered results can be found in `results/human_cell_atlas/filtered_sce`.
 This preprocessing script also creates a metadata file, `sample-info/hca-downstream-metadata.tsv`, that is required to run `scpca-downstream-analyses`, and contains the following columns: